Home » Bitcoin Trading Guide

 A put option, on the other hand, is a contract that gives the buyer the right, but not the obligation, to sell Bitcoin at an agreed strike price.
 A trader buys a put option if they believe the price will decline.

-On exchanges like Binance, Bitcoin options are cash-settled at expiry, but traders are allowed to exercise their option contracts before expiry.
+On exchanges like Binance, Bitcoin options are cash-settled at expiry, but traders are allowed to exercise their options contracts before expiry.

 The only requirements to trade options are the premiums (the deposit required to buy the contract).
-Unlike futures, where you need to have sufficient margin to keep your position open, an option contract will only terminate when it reaches expiry or when the trader exercises their right before expiry.
+Unlike futures, where you need sufficient margin to keep your position open, an options contract will only terminate when it reaches expiry or when the trader exercises their right before expiry.
 The only money that will be lost is the premium placed on the contract.

 Contract expiry varies from exchange to exchange, but generally ranges from 1 minute to 24 hours.
-Remember that option contracts have a decaying value — as a contract approaches expiry, its value approaches zero.
+Remember that the value of options contracts is subject to time decay — as a contract approaches expiry, its value approaches zero.

 Volume options

-Volume option contracts allow you to gain exposure to the asset, but rather than the price, changes in trading volume is what is considered.
-Here, you bet whether the volume will go up or down over a specific time (expiry).
-You profit when the volume goes higher than where you bought or sold the volume option, but you will lose your premium if the volume drops before expiry.
+Volume options contracts give you exposure to the asset, but rather than the price, changes in trading volume is what is considered.
+Here, you try to predict whether the volume will go up or down over a specific time (expiry).
+You profit when the volume goes higher than when you bought or sold the volume option, but you will lose your premium if the volume drops before expiry.

 Bitcoin options